Beef and Broccoli Stir Fry

 • Steak – As stated above, flank steak is the preferred cut for this stir fry.

-• Broccoli – I don’t think you can have too much broccoli, because it does cook down some.
+• Fresh Broccoli Florets – I don’t think you can have too much broccoli, because it does cook down some.

 • Rice or Noodles – To serve.
-I usually make rice (either brown or white), but next time I’ll try noodles.
+I usually make white rice (or brown) or noodles.
+Try cauliflower rice for a low-carb option.

 • Sesame Oil – A drizzle to serve, if desired.

-• Soy Sauce – Use lower sodium if you have it.
+• Low Sodium Soy Sauce – Use lower sodium if you have it.
 Asian recipes normally have plenty of salt content.

-• Broth – Again, use lower sodium for a little healthier.
+• Beef Broth – Again, use lower sodium broth.

 • Water – This dilutes the sauce a bit, because of all of the strong flavors.